Donald Duck: Nordic countries

-Donald Duck is known in Nordic countries as Kalle Anka in Sweden, Anders And in Denmark, Andrés Önd in Iceland, Donald Duck in Norway, and Aku Ankka in Finland.
+Donald Duck is known in Nordic countries as Kalle Anka in Sweden, Anders And Co. in Denmark, Andrés Önd in Iceland, Donald Duck in Norway, and Aku Ankka in Finland.
 In the mid-1930s, Robert S. Hartman, a German who served as a representative of Walt Disney, visited Sweden to supervise the merchandise distribution of Sagokonst (The Art of Fables).
 Hartman found a studio called L'Ateljé Dekoratör, which produced illustrated cards that were published by Sagokonst.
 Since the Disney characters on the cards appeared to be exactly 'on-model', Hartman asked the studio to create a local version of the English-language Mickey Mouse Weekly.

 In 1937 L'Ateljé Dekoratör began publishing Musse Pigg Tidningen (Mickey Mouse Magazine), which had high production values and spanned 23 issues; most of the magazine's content came from local producers, while some material consisted of reprints from Mickey Mouse Weekly.
 The comic anthology ended in 1938.
 Hartman helped Disney establish offices in all Nordic countries before he left Disney in 1941.
-Donald became the most successful of the Disney characters in the Nordic countries, and Nordic peoples recognise him better than Mickey Mouse.
+Donald became the most successful of the Disney characters in the Nordic countries.

 Kalle Anka & C:o, (Donald Duck & Co.)
 Donald's first dedicated Swedish anthology, started in September 1948.
 In 2001 the Finnish Post Office issued a stamp set to commemorate the 50th anniversary of Donald's presence in Finland.
 By 2005 around one out of every four Norwegians read the Norwegian edition Donald Duck & Co. per week, translating to around 1.3 million regular readers.
 During the same year, every week 434,000 Swedes read Kalle Anka & C:o.
 By 2005 in Finland the Donald Duck anthology Aku Ankka sold 270,000 copies per issue.
 Tim Pilcher and Brad Books, authors of The Essential Guide to World Comics, described the Donald anthologies as "the Scandinavian equivalent of the UK's Beano or Dandy, a comic that generations have grown up with, from grandparents to grandchildren".